Necessary conditions for feedback stabilization and safety: Unique integrability, asymptotic stability, and Lyapunov functions

-where $\dist{\slot}{\slot}$ is any distance compatible with the topology of $\st$.
-The \concept{basin of attraction} $B(\att)$ of an asymptotically subset $\att$ is is an open set defined to be the largest possible set $W$ with the above property.
-We say that $\att \subset \st$ is \concept{globally asymptotically stable} if $\att$ is asymptotically stable and if $B(\att)=\st$.
+Here $\dist{\slot}{\slot}$ is any metric (distance) compatible with the topology of $\st$.
+The \concept{basin of attraction} $B(\att)$ of an asymptotically stable subset $\att$ is an open set defined to be the largest possible set $W$ with the above property.
+We say that $\att \subset \st$ is \concept{globally asymptotically stable} if $\att$ is asymptotically stable and $B(\att)=\st$.